gunitinug/babyrus/README.md

 ### 🔍 Searching in Babyrus

-Babyrus supports three different search methods.
+Babyrus provides three different search methods, whichever is most suitable for the search task at hand.
 Use the method indicated by the program:

 1. **Literal Substring Match**
    A simple substring search.
 The `*` character is treated literally, not as a wildcard.